How to Refinance Parent PLUS Loans

 Pros of Parent PLUS Loan Consolidation with a Direct Consolidation Loan

-Combine multiple student loans into one
+Combine multiple loans into one

 If you have several federal student loans with different loan servicers consolidating your loans will simplify your payments by combining multiple loans into one with a singular loan servicer.